nuxt-modules/i18n/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project.
+about: Suggest an idea or enhancement for this project.
 title: ''
-labels: 'feature-request'
+labels: enhancement
 assignees: ''

 ---